g-w1/blog/_drafts/2021-3-15-elf-linux.md

 In my opinion, this is a pretty cool example of compile time meta-programming in Zig.

-> Note: An inline for is a for loop that the compiler *must* unwrap.
+> Note: An `inline for`` is a `for` loop that the compiler *must* unwrap.
 If it can't unwrap it, it is a compile error.
-This is useful when iterating over data that you know is known at comptime. `std.meta.fields` on a struct returns a `[]const @import("builtin").TypeInfo.StructField`.
+This is useful when iterating over data that you know is known at comptime. `std.meta.fields` on a struct returns a `comptime []const @import("builtin").TypeInfo.StructField`.
 Here is the whole function:
 ```zig
 pub fn fields(comptime T: type) switch (@typeInfo(T)) {
     .Struct => []const TypeInfo.StructField,